-Series 2003A-8V Bonds purchased, whether at original issuance or otherwise, for an amount greater than their principal amount payable at maturity (or, in some cases, at their earliest call date) ("Premium Bonds") will be treated as having amortizable bond premium.
+Remarketed Bonds purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium Bonds") will be treated as having amortizable bond premium.
 No deduction is allowable for the amortizable bond premium in the case of bonds, like the Premium Bonds, the interest on which is excluded from gross income for federal income tax purposes.
-However, a purchaser's basis in a Premium Bond, and under Treasury Regulations the amount of taxexempt interest received, will be reduced by the amount of amortizable bond premium properly allocable to such purchaser.
-Owners of Premium Bonds should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.
+However, the amount of tax-exempt interest received, and a Beneficial Owner's basis in a Premium Bond, will be reduced by the amount of amortizable bond premium properly allocable to such Beneficial Owner.
+Beneficial Owners of Premium Bonds should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.

-As described in the official statement relating to the original issuance of the Series 2003A-8V Bonds, the Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Series 2003A-8V Bonds.
-The Corporation has covenanted to comply with certain restrictions designed to insure that interest on the Series 2003A-8V Bonds will not be included in federal gross income.
-Failure to comply with these covenants may result in interest on the Series 2003A-8V Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the Series 2003A-8V Bonds.
-The opinion of Bond Counsel rendered in connection with the original issuance of the Series 2003A-8V Bonds assumed compliance with these covenants.
-Bond Counsel did not undertake to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Series 2003A-8V Bonds.
+The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Remarketed Bonds.
+The Corporation has made certain representations and covenanted to comply with certain restrictions, conditions and requirements designed to ensure that interest on the Remarketed Bonds will not be included in federal gross income.
+Inaccuracy of these representations or failure to comply with these covenants may result in interest on the Remarketed Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the Remarketed Bonds.
+The opinion of Bond Counsel assumes the accuracy of these representations and compliance with these covenants.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the Conversion Date may adversely affect the value of, or the tax status of interest on, the Remarketed Bonds.
 Accordingly, the opinion of Bond Counsel is not intended to, and may not, be relied upon in connection with any such actions, events or matters.